Agent Action BOM

 How it becomes an action-control graph

 The Agent Action BOM is the first artifact.
-When the same fields are connected across repos, workflows, credentials, tools, and approvals, the team gets an action-control graph: a living view of where AI-assisted authority enters software delivery and which path to govern first.
+When the same fields are connected across repos, workflows, credentials, tools, and approvals, the team gets an action-control graph: a living view of where AI-assisted authority enters software delivery and which gap to close first.

 What it does not replace